Tapha123/tourem-website/content/about/main/index.md

   Curiosity and dedication have defined my journey, driving me to transform complex information into actionable solutions that make a meaningful impact.

-  When I’m not <em>"economizing"</em>, I enjoy immersing myself in sports, whether it’s playing basketball, cheering for football (soccer) matches, or capturing the world through my camera lens.
+  When I’m not *"economizing"*, I enjoy immersing myself in sports, whether it’s playing basketball, cheering for football (soccer) matches, or capturing the world through my camera lens.
 Sports and photography are my go-to ways to relax and find inspiration beyond the numbers.

 show_outro: false
 outro: |